AlessioNar/Rops/README.md

 The main functions are:

+- get_abstract: retrieves abstracts of patents from either the docdb or the epodoc document number
 - get_biblio: retrieves bibliographic data of patents in the form of dataframes given the epodoc/docdb id of the patent
 - get_claims: retrieves claims of a patent given the epodoc id
 - get_description: retrieves description of a patent given the epodoc id
+- get_query: builds a query to search the EPO datasets based on various criteria.
+See documentation for more information
 - search_patents: searches for patents within the EPO dataset.
 At present it allows to retrieve only the docdb code of the patents matching those criterias.
-However, I am encountering issues with the parse_search_biblio that should allow to parse the bibliographic infromation.
+Specifically, I am encountering issues with the parse_search_biblio that should allow to parse the bibliographic infromation.
-- get_query: builds a query to search the EPO datasets based on various criteria.
-See documentation for more information

 In the next months I plan on adding a function to retrieve the Inpadoc family, and patent equivalents through the corresponding endpoints.